AmandaCarvalho1989/ebook-landing/README.md

 ## 💻 Project

-This project was done for study, as the conclusion work of the webprocess course.
+This project was done for study, as the conclusion work of the [WebProcess](https://webprocess.me/) course.
 I did both the layout (UI) and the code (development).

 I was able to exercise my creativity and practice the entire interface creation process, from collecting references, wireframe, prototype to website development using the Astro framework.